goinfinite/ez/README.md

 ```
-This project is under active development and is not ready for production use.
+This project is still under active development (alpha stage).
+Expect bugs early on.
+Create issues so they can be fixed.
 ```

 # Infinite Ez

-Infinite Ez is a proprietary container management platform in a single file.
-It has a REST API, CLI and dashboard.
+Infinite Ez is yet another self-hosted container management platform that transforms any server or VPS into a platform as a service (PaaS), à la Heroku, Render or Vercel.
+The beauty of it is that you don't need to be a DevOps whiz to use it - it's designed for the average chap, with a user-friendly interface that automates the tedious bits, like server maintenance, deployment, and scaling.

+What's more, Infinite Ez is quite lightweight, using Go under the hood, which means it only sips 100 MB of RAM on average (the binary).
+It runs on OpenSUSE MicroOS, an immutable operating system specifically designed for containers.
+This setup ensures the system is secure, reliable, and easy to maintain, with automatic updates and rollback capabilities.

+If your application isn't containerized yet, check out the [Infinite OS](https://github.com/goinfinite/os) project.
+It's an open-source container-first operating system that makes it a breeze to containerize your apps in just a few clicks, all via a web interface - no need to get your head around Docker or Podman.

+Infinite Ez is fair source software, which means it's free to use, modify, and redistribute, with minimal restrictions to protect the producer's business model.
+The source code is publicly available, and it's published under a delayed Open Source model.
+You can read more about that [here](https://fair.io/about/).

+Lastly, if you're a hosting/infrastructure provider, we'll soon be offering a white-label add-on that lets you customize the dashboard and use it commercially.
+In the meantime, do get in touch if you're interested in using Infinite Ez in your hosting service - we're keen to find a fair way to work together.

 ## Running

 ## Development

-In this repository you'll find the REST API and CLI code plus the dashboard assets.
-The API and CLI uses Clean Architecture, DDD, TDD, CQRS, Object Calisthenics, etc. Understand how these concepts works before proceeding is advised.
+Infinite Ez is written using Clean Architecture, DDD, TDD, CQRS, Object Calisthenics, etc. Understand how these concepts works before proceeding is advised.

 To run this project during development you must install [Air](https://github.com/cosmtrek/air).
 Air is a tool that will watch for changes in the project and recompile it automatically.